 Semi-determinate growth type and semi-erect growth habit was observed in all 54 genotypes (98.2%).
 These traits are agronomically desirable for lodging resistance and compatibility with mechanized harvesting (Kim et al 2022).
 The predominance of semi-determinate architecture reflects breeder selection for adaptability and yield optimization.

 Upadhyay et al. 2022 studied forty-eight exotic genotypes of soybean observed that 47 genotypes had semi-determinate growth types.
 For growth habit traits semi-erect growth habit was predominant.
-Barela et al. 2022 and Jhariya et al. 2025 also studied soybean germplasm and results showed semi-determinate growth types as well as semierect growth habit characters are predominant.
+Barela et al. (2022) and Jhariya et al. (2025) also studied soybean germplasm and results showed semi-determinate growth types as well as semierect growth habit characters are predominant.

 Flower color types

 Violet flowers were present in 24 genotypes, while 31 genotypes had white flowers (Figure 2).
-Flower colour is a stable varietal marker controlled by loci such as W1 and W47 (Sundaramoorthy et al 2015).
+Flower colour is a stable varietal marker controlled by loci such as W1 and W47 (Sundaramoorthy et al. 2015).
 Its utility in varietal identification and purity assessment is well documented.

-Akin result for variation in flower colour were also recorded by Dhaliwal et al 2020 in soybean genotype.
+Akin result for variation in flower colour were also recorded by Dhaliwal et al. (2020) in soybean genotype.
 Violet flower colour was predominant colour suggesting it important in soybean varietal identification.
 Similar results are also reported by Singh et al 2021.